Commercial Property Insurance

 What does commercial property insurance cover?

 Commercial property insurance covers your business’s real estate and its contents.
-It helps pay for repair or replacement when business property is lost, damaged, or destroyed.
+It helps pay for repair or replacement in the event of business property damage or loss.

 A commercial property insurance policy can cover your: